thomarite/test-ci/README.md

 # Tox

-Somehow if you add a new library to the requirements-dev file, it is not installed when running tox, so you need to remove .tox folder and then when running tox again, it will reinstall all libraries.
+Somehow if you add a new library to the requirements-dev file, it is not installed when running tox, so you need to remove .tox folder and then run tox again, it will reinstall all libraries.

 # Json